 Lemon Balm

-As you would imagine, lemon balm does give off a scent of lemon.
-Lemon balm has whitish flowers, which will bring butterflies and bees to your garden.
+As you would imagine, the lemon balm does give off a scent of lemon.
+Lemon balm has whitish flowers, bringing butterflies and bees to your garden.

 Mint